 - A. West Syndrome (Infantile Spasms) (must meet all): - 1.
-Currently receiving medication via Centene benefit or member has previously met initial approval criteria; - 2.
+Member meets one of the following (a or b): - a.
+Currently receiving medication via Centene benefit or member has previously met initial approval criteria; - b.
+Member is currently receiving medication and is enrolled in a state and product with continuity of care regulations (refer to state specific addendums for CC.PHARM.03A and CC.PHARM.03B); - 2.
 Age < 2 years; - 3.
 Member is responding positively to therapy; - 4.
-If request is for a dose increase, new dose does not exceed 150 U/m2 per day (divided into twice daily injections of 75 U/m2).
+If request is for a dose increase, new dose does not exceed 150 U/m per day (divided into twice daily injections of 75 U/m).

-Approval duration: 3 months (one renewal limit)
+Approval duration: 1 month (one renewal limit)

-B. Multiple Sclerosis

-1. Re-authorization is not permitted.
+- B. Multiple Sclerosis - 1.
+Re-authorization is not permitted.
 H.P.
 Acthar is not indicated for continuous use for this indication.
 Members must meet the initial approval criteria.